Exam Tips

 The Exam

-- Live accompaniment is now permitted.
+• Live accompaniment is now permitted.
+Candidates may bring a pianist or guitarist into the exam room.
+Please note that accompaniments for Grade book pieces must be the approved Rockschool accompaniments.
 Please let us know in advance if you are bringing an accompanist.

-- No-one is allowed in the exam room apart from the examiner, candidate and accompanist (unless previously discussed and approved by AMEB.)
+• No-one is allowed in the exam room apart from the examiner, candidate and accompanist (unless previously discussed and approved by AMEB Rockschool.)

-- All students will do a sound-check before they start their pieces to make sure the backing track volume is at the right level for them.
+• All candidates will do a sound-check before they start their pieces to make sure the backing track volume is at the right level for them.

 Exam Preparation

-- Students should practice with the backing track.
+• Candidates should practice with the backing track (not applicable for solo pieces).
 This is a key part of the Rockschool program and they will be assessed on their ability to play in sync with the backing track.

-- Free Choice pieces are not allowed for Let’s Rock, Premiere exams.
+• Free Choice pieces are not allowed for Premiere exams.

 Syllabus Updates